xataio/client-ts/README.md

 }
 ```

-Run it (this is assuming your Xata folder is in `./xata` and it was created by the `xata` cli application)
+Run it (this is assuming your Xata directory is in `./xata` and it was created by the `xata` cli application)

 ```bash
 npm run xata-codegen